aleksandrmakarov-dev/personal-blog/README.md

 # Personal website with a blog
-Welcome to the repository for [Your Blog's Name]—a dynamic and engaging personal blog implemented with React, Express.js, and powered by MongoDB.
+Welcome to the repository - a dynamic and engaging personal blog implemented with React, Express.js, and powered by MongoDB.
 This blog is more than just a digital space; it's a curated intersection of technology, creativity, and personal narratives.
 Dive into the codebase, explore the features, and embark on a journey where storytelling meets cutting-edge web development.

 ## Tech Stack: